 Where I am from

-I was born in the 1970s in a very left-leaning family that lived in the rural part of The Netherlands, close to the border with Germany.
-As a result, we did not have access to cable television and relied on our aerial for TV reception.
+I was born in the 1970s and have lived most of my life in the rural part of The Netherlands, close to the border with Germany.
+As a result, I was heavily influenced by the German language and culture.

 Environmentalism and hospitality

-I also inherited the love for cooking and baking from the German side of the family.
+I also inherited the love for cooking and baking from the German side of my family.
 Whenever we visited relatives, we were treated with home made pastries and dinners cooked from scratch.

 Since stewardship is a big thing in Christianity in general and Roman Catholicism in particular, it also was an experience where everything came full circle.
 All the pieces of life’s puzzle suddenly fit together.

 I hope that what I write is useful for others so that together, we can leave the world better than how we found it when we were born.